 The company you keep: ensuring your suppliers are sustainable

-For example, consider where you get your coffee from (everyone loves a good cup of coffee, don’t they?) - we get ours from Dear Green Coffee, a Glasgow-based supplier with sustainability right at the heart of what they do - a recently certified B corp, they make sure to treat people and the planet well by not only looking inward but also vetting suppliers carefully.
+For example, consider where you get your coffee from (everyone loves a good cup of coffee, don’t they?) - we get ours from Dear Green Coffee, a Glasgow-based supplier with sustainability right at the heart of what they do.
+They're also a recently certified B corp, they make sure to treat people and the planet well by not only looking inward but also vetting suppliers carefully.